Chapter 7

 They said everything they had was confiscated… We are sorry for ourselves, but more sorry to watch them fight for everything they need.
 People with little money have to suffer for reasons they can’t help.
 Seems poor people are treated badly everywhere and they are used to it by now, but we hate to see the cruelty and heartlessness of the crew.
 It cost even more for them, and they were worse off.

-Having sailed through the Bosporus and the Mediterranean to reach the Atlantic, “if all went as it should have we’d be in New York in ten days.
-But in a few days, the engine broke down somewhere in the nowhere, and nobody knew where any of us were...
-The whole bunch of us was out of touch with the world.
+Having sailed through the Bosporus and the Mediterranean to reach the Atlantic, “if all went as it should have we [would have been] in New York in ten days.
+But in a few days, the engine broke down somewhere in the nowhere, and nobody knew where any of us were.
+As we found out much later, none of our mail was ever forwarded and the whole bunch of us was out of touch with the world.
 We never met or saw another ship on our voyage.”

-The Ehrlichs had figured on their money lasting until arrival in Chicago, but the trip took so much longer than scheduled that they had to spend much more than they had planned†:
+The Ehrlichs had figured on their money lasting until arrival in Chicago, but the trip took so much longer than scheduled they had to spend much more than they had planned[70]:

+1923 September 18.
 Food’s getting less and less.
-Also quite bad and no milk for even the children‡.
-It’s the third week we are drifting and we can’t find out how long we’ll be traveling this way and your Mother stays in bed, she takes the sea quite hard.
+Also quite bad and no milk for even the children.
+It’s the third [second?] week we are drifting and we can’t find out how long we’ll be traveling this way and your Mother stays in bed, she takes the sea quite hard.
 Wish it was over.
+[József]

-The voyage that was to have taken ten days ultimately went on for twenty-seven.
-At last, early on the morning of Monday, October 1, the Constantinople arrived in New York harbor.
-József would write:
+The voyage that was to have taken ten days ultimately went on for twenty-seven, and Márta’s fourth birthday was noted (if not celebrated) on the 27th[71].
+At last, early on the morning of Monday, October 1st, the Constantinople arrived in New York harbor.
+József would later write:

-At seven o’clock on the morning of Sunday, October 7, the Ehrlichs were taken by taxi to the home of Sam and Jenny Kohn, a first-floor apartment on Irving Park Boulevard near Sheridan Road, in the northern Lincoln Park neighborhood.
+At seven o’clock on the morning of Sunday, October 7th the Ehrlichs were taken by taxi to the home of Sam and Jeni Kohn, a seven-room apartment on Irving Park Boulevard near Sheridan Road, in the northern Lincoln Park neighborhood.

 Sam Kohn paid off the taxi driver, and the family took the Ehrlichs in “like their own children.”